hawkeyedatatsai/Stroke-Prediction/README.md

 # Stroke Prediction using Machine Learning Models
 A classification dataset will be addressed with machine learning skills.

-1. Questions to be answered to general public and stakeholders.
+1. Questions to be answered to general public and pharmaceutical company pharstakeholders.

 - Which feature is most likely related with stroke?

-- In a very imbalance data where only 5% of the people have stroke, how to train the machine learning models that best identify the risk of stroke?
+- In a very imbalance data where only 5% of the people have stroke, how to train the machine learning models that best identify the risk of stroke and eventually apply to company decisions?

 2. Key Insights - Age